 Particulars As at As at

-June 30, 2017 March 31, 2017
+December 31, 2017 March 31, 2017

 Balance at the beginning of the period 4,470 4,815

-Translation Adjustment Loss/(Gain) (55) 345
+Translation Adjustment Loss/(Gain) (35) 345

-Balance at the end of the period 4,525 4,470
+Balance at the end of the period 4,505 4,470

-For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the cash generate units (CGU) or groups of CGU's, which benefit from the synergies of the acquisition.
-The chief operating decision maker reviews the goodwill for any impairment at the operating segment level, which is represented through groups of CGU's.
+For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the Cash Generating Units (CGU) or groups of CGUs, which benefit from the synergies of the acquisition.
+The Chief Operating Decision Maker reviews the goodwill for any impairment at the operating segment level, which is represented through groups of CGUs.

-The entire goodwill on acquisition of Discoverture is allocated to the operating segment 'BFSI" and of RSI to the operating segment "RCM".
+The entire goodwill on acquisition of Discoverture Solutions L.L.C is allocated to the operating segment "BFSI" and of Relational Solutions Inc. to the operating segment "RCM".
 The goodwill on acquisitions of Bluefin and Magnet has been allocated as follows: